 What is bell ringing?

-“…it’s just like the Mars advert, you pull on a rope and jump up and down…”
+“It’s just like the Mars bar advert – you pull on a rope and jump up and down!”

-We can also change the order in which each bell rings, and this can lead to some complex patterns called methods which can both produce fantastic music and also provide a mental challenge for even the best ringers.
+We can also change the order in which each bell rings, sometimes at every blow, and this can lead to some complex patterns called methods, which can both produce fantastic music and also provide a mental challenge for even the best ringers.

 Interested in having a go?

-Below is an introductory video to bell ringing at Sherborne Abbey produced for our Open Day in July 2016.
-If you would be interested in learning to ring please contact our Tower correspondent firstname.lastname@example.org.
+If you would be interested in learning to ring please contact our Tower correspondent:

 …for refreshments after practice!